Early Arrival Information

 - Roommates on Campus Early – Students whose roommates are approved to be on campus early may not move in with the roommate, then check in on move-in day.
 If it has been determined that an unauthorized student is living in a residence hall prior to the move-in date, the student will be charged the $100/ night fee.

 - Students who need to make an early arrival request must complete the Early Arrival Form.
-The deadline for making a request is Friday, August 1, 2013.
-Requests received after this deadline and are approved will be charged a $10/day fee for each day the student is on campus early.
+The dealine for making a request is Friday, April 1, 2014.
+Requests received after this deadline and are approved will be charged a $10/day fee for each day that the student is on campus early.